 - Generate historical reports and charts.

-If your data doesn’t change very often, reduce the frequency of automatic updates.
+Quick tip: If your data doesn’t change very often, reduce the frequency of automatic transfers.
 This will help you avoid duplicated data entries in the destination sheet.

 How do I filter CSV data to a spreadsheet?